|Oracle® Database VLDB and Partitioning Guide

-Backup and recovery, as part of a high availability strategy, can be performed on a low level of granularity to efficiently manage the size of the database.
+Backup and recovery, as part of a high availability strategy, can be performed on a low level of granularity to cope with the size of the database.
 OLTP systems usually remain online during backups and users may continue to access the system while the backup is running.
 The backup process should not introduce major performance degradation for the online users.

 Partitioning helps to reduce the space requirements for the OLTP system because part of a database object can be stored compressed while other parts can remain uncompressed.
 Update transactions against uncompressed rows are more efficient than updates on compressed data.

-Partitioning can store data transparently on different storage tiers to lower the cost of retaining vast amounts of data.
+Partitioning can store data transparently on different storage tiers to lower the cost of storing vast amounts of data.

 Partition maintenance operations for data maintenance (instead of DML)

-For data maintenance operations (purging being the most common operation), you can leverage partition maintenance operations with the Oracle Database capability of online index maintenance.
+For data maintenance operations (purging being the most common operation), you can leverage partition maintenance operations with Oracle's capability of online index maintenance.
 A partition management operation generates less redo than the equivalent DML operations.

 Potential higher concurrency through elimination of hot spots

 Due to the selectivity of queries and high concurrency of OLTP applications, the choice of the right index strategy is indisputably an important decisions for the use of partitioning in an OLTP environment.
-The following basic rules explain the main benefits and trade-offs for the various possible index structures:
+The following basic rules help understand the main benefits and trade-offs for the various possible index structures:

 A nonpartitioned index does not provide partition autonomy and requires an index maintenance operation for every partition maintenance operation that affects rowids (for example, drop, truncate, move, merge, coalesce, or split operations).

 With partitioned indexes, there are always multiple segments.
-Whenever Oracle Database cannot prune down to a single index segment, the database has to access multiple segments.
-This potentially leads to higher I/O requirements (n index segment probes compared with one probe for a nonpartitioned index) and can have an impact (measurable or not) on the run-time performance.
+Whenever Oracle Database cannot prune down to a single index segment, the database has to touch multiple segments.
+This potentially leads to higher I/O requirements (n index segment probes compared with one probe with a nonpartitioned index) and can have an impact (measurable or not) on the run-time performance.
 This is true for all partitioned indexes.

 Partitioned indexes can either be local partitioned indexes or global partitioned indexes.
 Local partitioned indexes always inherit the partitioning key from the table and are fully aligned with the table partitions.
 Consequently, any kind of partition maintenance operation requires little to no index maintenance work.
 For example, dropping or truncating a partition does not incur any measurable overhead for index maintenance; the local index partitions are either dropped or truncated.

 Partitioned indexes that are not aligned with the table are called global partitioned indexes.
 Unlike local indexes, there is no relation between a table and an index partition.
-Global partitioned indexes give the flexibility to choose a partitioning key that is optimal for an efficient partition index access.
+Global partitioned indexes give the flexibility to choose a partitioning key that is most optimal for a performant partition index access.
 Partition maintenance operations normally affect more (if not all) partitions of a global partitioned index, depending on the operation and partitioning key of the index.

 Under some circumstances, having multiple segments for an index can be beneficial for performance.
-It is very common in OLTP environments to use sequences to create artificial keys.
-Consequently, you create key values that are monotonically increasing, which results in many insertion processes competing for the same index blocks.
+It is very common in OLTP environments to leverage sequences to create artificial keys; consequently you create key values that are monotonically increasing, which results in many insert processes competing for the same index blocks.
 Introducing a global partitioned index (for example, using global hash partitioning on the key column) can alleviate this situation.
-If you have, for example, four hash partitions for such an index, then you now have four index segments into which you are inserting data, reducing the concurrency on these segments by a factor of four for the insertion processes.
+If you have, for example, four hash partitions for such an index, then you now have four index segments you are inserting data into, reducing the concurrency on these segments by a factor of four for the insert processes.

 With less contention, the application can support a larger user population.
-Example 7-1 shows the creation of a unique index on the
+The following example shows the creation of a unique index on the

 order_id column of the